 The North Cascades are wave after wave of earth’s crumpled crust.
 The geologic meeting of the North American Plate and the San Juan de Fuca plate is a very powerful, slow grinding collision……forcing these mountains up dramatically……Jack Mountain rises 7000 feet straight above Ross Lake….and the North Cascades National Park reportedly has more glaciers in it than any other place in the lower 48 states ( even Glacier Park in Montana).
 It is powerful country.
 In the photo above of the new firefinder map at Desolation you can see the crumpling which we call mountains.
 In the middle of the map in blue is Ross Lake and the very center is on the Desolation lookout.

 The Lookout itself, sometimes called a “cab”, is a unique sort of building ……traditionally 14 x 14 feet with windows completely around including the door.
 This is a space that instantly feels comfortable if you have lived and worked in one for any length of time……..it’s perfect……you have walls all around you …… but have kept that ability to instantly survey any noise or sight.
-The roots of this I think goes back to our caveman ancestors who could be attacked by animals or other humans without warning.
+The roots of this I think goes back to our prehistorical ancestors who could be attacked by animals or other humans without warning.
 I particularly feel warm and safe when the wind is howling outside, the subalpine firs tossing and the cold biting.
 Its primordial, but that wind, especially at night, brings thoughts of bears, or cougars and perhaps bad men.
-I find solace in the thought that few people would want to harm me are not likely to be into hiking up 4200 f if they even could get to the trailhead.
+I find solace in the thought that few people would might want to harm me are not likely to be into hiking up 4200 f if they even could get to the trailhead.
+Besides there is nothing of much value.

 Would you like to see what the cab looks like in the dead of winter ?
 Well thanks to the amazing John Scurlock who build his own plane to fly these mountains —> we have a telephoto shot: